sorokine/phases/README.md

+# phases
-# phases: Simple non-Invasive bash Preprocessor
+## Simple Minimally Invasive bash Preprocessor

 The idea is to split a bash script into phases and the executed only selected phases from the script.
 This taks is often needed